salsify/avromatic/README.md

 ```

 Generated models include attributes for each field in the Avro schema
-including any default values defined in the schema. `ActiveModel` validations
+including any default values defined in the schema.
-are used to define validations for the presence of required fields ([see below](#validations)).

 A model may be defined with both a key and a value schema: